bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

   - :pencil: 15: Using the spread operator on arrays
   - :pencil: 16: Remove an object from an array
   - :pencil: 17: Using `Object.assign` for objects
-  - :pencil2: 18: ES6 spread operator for objects
+  - :pencil: 18: ES6 spread operator for objects

 ---